 The Super User will be able to control who has the ability to submit a form to the Commission, therefore it is their responsibility to ensure each person has the correct permissions.
-No user will be able to submit a form, however, until a wet signature has been submitted to the Commission.
+No user will be able to submit a form, however, until an Online Services Agreement has been submitted to the Commission.

-Yes, the agreement has been updated to include both the PQ Portal and the Online Submissions Portal.
-However, if you have registered to the PQ portal after 30/10/15, you will not need a second wet signature as this agreement has been updated to include both Portals.
+Yes, the Online Services Agreement has been updated to include both the PQ Portal and the Online Submissions Portal.
+However, if you have registered to the PQ portal after 30/10/15, you will not need a second Online Services Agreement as this agreement has been updated to include both Portals.

 Only a Super User for an entity can change permissions.
 If you believe that your permissions have not been set up correctly or that you need wider permissions please contact your organisations's Super User.
 Please note that the Commission is not able to change user permissions unless in an emergency and on direct written request from a director of the organisation.

 In order to allow maximum flexibility in managing permissions, individual permissions must be set for funds, subfunds and cells.
 Having permission at the licensee level does not necessarily mean that you will automatically have access to funds / subfunds.
 Similarly, your Super User may grant you access at fund level only, with no access at licensee level.